JibbSmart/JoyShockMapper/README.md

   * ```cmake .. -DCMAKE_CXX_COMPILER=clang++ && cmake --build .```

 ### Linux specific notes
-In order to build on Linux, the following dependencies must be met:
+In order to build on Linux, the following dependencies must be met, with their respective development packages:
-- gtkmm
+- gtk+3
 - libappindicator3
 - libevdev